wwwwwwari/debian-setup-scripts/Setup.md

 `sudo apt-mark manual xarchiver xinit` to ensure these don't get removed by the following two commands

-`sudo apt remove lxqt*` to ensure no network manager is interfering with network configuration `sudo apt autoremove`
+`sudo apt remove lxqt*` to revive remove LXQt and to ensure no network manager is interfering with network configuration `sudo apt autoremove`

 Connect LAN cable to your computer